Brandon Figueroa: Figueroa vs. Magsayo

 An interim WBC featherweight title bout between Figueroa and Stephen Fulton was approved by the sanctioning body on November 9, 2022, as the current featherweight titlist Rey Vargas was given a one-fight exemption to move up in weight and contest the vacant super featherweight belt.
 The fight was a rematch of their November 27, 2021, bout, which Fulton won by majority decision.
 The fight was expected to take place on February 25, 2023, at the Minneapolis Armory in Central, Minneapolis.
 On January 16, 2023, it was revealed that Figueroa was instead finalizing a deal with the former WBC featherweight champion Mark Magsayo, as Fulton had entered into negotiations with the former three-division world champion Naoya Inoue.
 Figueroa faced Magsayo on March 4, 2023, at the Toyota Arena in Ontario, California.
 He won the fight by unanimous decision.
 Judges Gary Ritter and Fernando Villarreal scored the bout 117–110 in his favor, while judge Zachary Young awarded him a wider 118–110 scorecard.
 Magsayo was deducted a point apiece in rounds eight and eleven for excessive holding.

 Figueroa vs. Magdaleno

 On May 4, 2024 in Las Vegas, Figueroa was scheduled to make the first defense of his interim WBC featherweight title against Jessie Magdaleno.
 He won the fight by knockout in the ninth round with a left body shot.

 Figueroa vs. Fulton II

-On October 10, 2024 it was announced that Figueroa would face Stephen Fulton on December 14, 2024 at Toyota Center in Houston, TX.In November 2024 it was reported that the fight was scheduled to take place on February 1, 2025 at T-Mobile Arena in Las Vegas.
+On October 10, 2024 it was announced that Figueroa would face Stephen Fulton on December 14, 2024 at Toyota Center in Houston, TX.
+In November 2024 it was reported that the fight was scheduled to take place on February 1, 2025 at T-Mobile Arena in Las Vegas.

+Figueroa vs. Ball

+Figueroa was scheduled to challenge Nick Ball for his WBA featherweight title in Liverpool, England, on February 7, 2026.
+Figueroa won the bout in the 12th round by TKO to become WBA featherweight champion.